30 Things You Never Knew About Starbucks

 Perhaps the most well-known coffee brand in the world, Starbucks has certainly made a name for itself.
-What started as a narrow storefront in Seattle’s Pike Place Market, the chain now has more than 30,000 locations worldwide.
-And while much is known about the secret menu and notoriously high-calorie provisions, here are 30 Starbucks facts you probably didn’t know about the coffee mega-chain.
+Started as a narrow storefront in Seattle's Pike Place Market, the chain now has more than 30,000 locations worldwide.
+And while much is known about the supposed secret menu and the chain's notoriously high-calorie provisions, here are 30 Starbucks facts you probably didn't know.

 You're getting more caffeine than you think.

-Coming in at 330 milligrams of caffeine, a grande coffee from Starbucks has more buzz than three cans of Red Bull.
-As a comparison, a standard 16-ounce cup of brewed coffee contains around 190 milligrams.
+With 330 milligrams of caffeine, a grande coffee from Starbucks has about the same amount of caffeine as three cans of Red Bull.
+By comparison, a standard 16-ounce cup of brewed coffee contains around 190 milligrams.
 According to a report by Chemical & Engineering News, the daily safe dose of caffeine is only a little bit more than that grande coffee: 400 milligrams.

 Starbucks wasn't founded by coffee connoisseurs.